 Our plan to sell the business, travel for a year and then build houses in Sequim went by the wayside.
 Instead, during our first year of retirement we sold our historic home in Santa Clara, bought a house in Sequim and spent most of our time on doctor visits and hospital stays.
 Remember, neither of us had ever been ill or injured before.
 We drove the 2,000-mile round trip between Sequim and Kaiser Hospital in Santa Clara about every six weeks for the first couple of years.

 So, in summary, we had a plan, things happened unexpectedly and our plan changed.
 Through it all – over the past 15 years – we’ve tried to focus on how God wants us to live.
 It’s an on-going process; a daily process.
-Even though our plan is constantly being amended, retirement has been good and we continue to be at least somewhat useful to family, friends, neighbors and various ministries.
+Even though our plan is constantly being amended, retirement has been good and we have been at least somewhat useful to family, friends, neighbors and various ministries.

 Have I ever missed the frantic pace we kept when both of us worked 60-80 hours a week to make sure we could satisfy our clients and pay our employees, landlord, suppliers and various government entities … while serving on church and parachurch boards, leading Bibles studies and teaching classes, volunteering in ministries and working on hobbies?
 Not for a second.
 It may have taken an illness and an auto accident to slow us down, but both led us to where God wanted us to go.